Small Biz Creative Problem Solving

-4. Brainstorm ideas, and yes, you can do this alone.
+4. Brainstorm ideas, and yes, you can do this alone if need be.
+If you enlist others to jam ideas learn something about how to facilitate brainstorming (most small business people do it wrong).
 Use your notebook, make a long list of ideas.
 This could take time as breakthrough ideas are not going to happen in a short visit to Starbucks.
 Generate a lot of ideas, you’ll know when you get to something fresh.
 Poke away at this all the time in short bursts.
 Keep reviewing your ideas and eventually one will emerge as the best possibility.

 5. Refine the idea as best you can.
 Amp it up, wrap it up, make it more exciting to others if necessary, package it, plump it, perfume it, and then…

 6. Do It Now.
 Make a plan and start on executing the potential solution as soon as possible.
 As soon as possible, like Now.

 If CPS works, you’re one hurdle further along.
 If it doesn’t, go back to step one and try again.
 You know that “Jungle Plan” you’re carrying around in your hip pocket (or purse)?
 Time to modify, time to change, time to take action on what makes sense now — now that you’ve solved another problem.